dirigible-io/dirigible-io.github.io/docs-help/docs/development/ide/views/configurations.md

 ![Configurations Overwrite](../../../images/configurationsoverwrite.png)

-Yo can check more about how to setup Environment Variables [here](https://www.dirigible.io/help/setup/setup-environment-variables/)
+You can learn more about how to setup Environment Variables [here](https://www.dirigible.io/help/setup/setup-environment-variables/).